Hi-Fi murders: William A. Andrews

 Andrews was 19 years old at the time of the crime and, like Pierre, was a helicopter mechanic at Hill Air Force Base.
 He was born in Jonesboro, Louisiana in 1955 and was previously stationed in Dallas.

 During the trial, it was revealed that he and Pierre had the intention of killing anyone they came across while robbing the store.
 On November 16, 1974, Andrews was convicted of three counts of first degree murder and two counts of aggravated robbery for the Hi-Fi crimes.
 Andrews' death conviction was considered especially controversial, because he did not directly kill any of the victims, although he did admit to forcefully administering Drano down their throats.
 On November 20, 1974, he was given three death sentences, one for each of the murder victims.
 The date was set to August 22, 1989, but he was given repeated stays of execution by the 10th Circuit Court of Appeals.

 Pierre and Andrews became notoriously hated prisoners at Utah State Prison, and were particularly reviled on death row.
-In 1977, convicted murderer Gary Gilmore (also facing capital punishment) reportedly remarked, "I'll see you in Hell, Pierre and Andrews!", as he passed their cells on the way to his execution by firing squad.
+In 1977, convicted murderer Gary Gilmore reportedly remarked, "I'll see you in Hell, Pierre and Andrews!", as he passed their cells on the way to his execution by firing squad.
 However, the Deseret News reported that Gilmore's parting words to the Hi-Fi killers, moments before his execution were: "Adios, Pierre and Andrews.
 I'll be seeing you directly."

 Andrews was executed by lethal injection at 1:30a.m. on July 30, 1992, at the age of 37, after 18 years on death row.
 His last meal was a banana split, which he shared with his niece and sister.
 Andrews' last words, spoken to deputy corrections director Bruce Egan, were: "Thank those who tried so hard to keep me alive.
 I hope they continue to fight for equal justice after I'm gone.
 Tell my family goodbye and I love them."
 After being strapped onto the gurney at 1:35a.m., Andrews lifted his head and said "I love you.
 Bye bye." to his sister, just before the injections were administered.
 He was declared dead at 1:46a.m.